Earl Shaffer: 1948: first thru-hike of the Appalachian Trail

 Prior to 1948, only 7 people had hiked the entire length of the Appalachian Trail—more than 2,000 miles.
 They had done so by means of “section hiking”, consisting of shorter journeys of a month or a few weeks completed over the course of several years.
 Completing a hike of the entire trail in one journey was not considered feasible.
 Earl, however, believed it was possible, and set out do so on April 4, 1948.

-For extraordinary claims, extraordinary evidence is necessary.
-With this in mind, Earl carefully documented his northbound hike through photography, entries into notebooks kept at trail shelters where he spent the night and, most importantly, detailed entries into the trail journal he called his “Little Black Book.”
+Earl carefully documented his northbound hike through photography, entries into notebooks kept at trail shelters where he spent the night and, most importantly, detailed entries into the trail journal he called his “Little Black Book.”

 The first indication that Earl was well on his way to completing his hike took the form of a postcard sent to the Appalachian Trail Conference (ATC) from Holmes, New York.
 On the postcard, Earl had sketched a view of the Pinnacles of Dan in Virginia (no longer on the AT) along with the following poem as his message: